Concerned About Disclosing Family Court Cases on Government Job Form – Need Advice

 Dear Pavan,

-As said earlier, as of now, your father is an accused.
+As mentioned earlier, currently, your father is an accused.
 Even if he were to be convicted, his conviction should not have a bearing on your employment.
-Under which act or law, the recruitment in government services be denied to the son because of the father's conviction?
+Under which act or law can recruitment in government services be denied to the son because of the father's conviction?

 Indian jurisprudence has no provision for punishing the son for the crime(s) committed by the father.
 Both of you are independent citizens of India.
 Your employment and your father's criminal case need to be viewed independently.

 From your side, be cautious in your work.
-Come what may, make sure that your acts do not tarnish your character.
+Come what may, make sure that your actions do not tarnish your character.

 Wish you all the best!